roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 Once we'd added more surrounding features to the core loop of the application it rewarded us with the time to go back for a second iteration on the pixel selection feature, polishing up the accuracy of the selection as well as adding in a new UI highlighter that tracked the mouse movement and informed the user of exactly which pixel they'd be selected if they clicked.

-This was an important UX step as we didn't want the user to have uncertainty about which pixel would be selected when clicking; also a feature of Sparkshot is the ability to zoom in-and-out of the art, meaning that pixel selection isn't always up close and easy to judge.
+This was an important UX step as we didn't want the user to have any uncertainty about which pixel they were about to select when clicking.
+Also Sparkshot allows the user to zoom in-and-out of the art, which means that pixel selection isn't always up close and easy to judge.

 The UI highlighter was the first step in helping select pixels at greater zoom levels and something we'd spend more time improving in future updates.